 Shortly after Star Search he became a series regular on Kid’s Incorporated, a Disney Channel Favourite.
 Before relocating to New York to pursue a career in theatre.
 Darren danced with Paula Abdul and Elton John for Diet Coke and appeared on the Annual Academy Awards.
 He was also in the Academy Award-winning film, Chicago as a dancer.
 And as a Broadway performer, has been in 11 Broadway shows mostly as a dancer.

-We spoke to Darren just before the tour pulled into Cardiff earlier this year, when Helen George was playing Anna.
+We caught up with him, in between performances at the Cliffs Pavilion in Southend.
 We had a chat about the early days as a child performer, and talked a lot about this tour and the joy of working alongside Helen George.
 But when a role like the King comes along you simply have to grab it with both hands, which is exactly what Darren did.

 Set in 1860s Bangkok, the musical tells the story of the unconventional and tempestuous relationship that develops between the King of Siam and Anna Leonowens, a British schoolteacher whom the modernist King, in an imperialistic world, brings to Siam to teach his many wives and children.